dpwiese/flying-notes-vitepress/docs/src/includes/holding.md

 * Prior to entering the hold
   * Start slowdown 3 minutes before reaching holding fix
     * Remember it's a good idea to ask ATC to slow down as soon as you are expecting to hold
+    * There are references in [AIM 5-3-8](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap5_section_3.html#$paragraph5-3-8) regarding this slowdown 3 minutes prior to the hold in reference to slowing below maximum holding speed.
+    * For general aviation a better reference is [FAA-S-ACS-8C Instrument Rating Airplane Airman Certification Standards](https://www.faa.gov/training_testing/testing/acs/instrument_rating_airplane_acs_8.pdf) that specifies a slowdown 3 minutes prior to reaching the holding fix and states power should be set to conserve fuel.
   * Power 2100 RPM
   * Use a little left rudder
   * 2 slow turns of nose-up trim